Developmental psychology: Old age

 The World Health Organization finds "no general agreement on the age at which a person becomes old."
 Most "developed countries" set the age as 65 or 70.
-However, in developing countries inability to make "active contribution" to society, not chronological age, marks the beginning of old age.
+However, in developing countries, the inability to make an "active contribution" to society, rather than chronological age, marks the beginning of old age.
 According to Erikson's stages of psychosocial development, old age is the stage in which individuals assess the quality of their lives.

 Erikson labels this stage as integrity versus despair.
 For integrated persons, there is a sense of fulfillment in life.
-They have become self-aware and optimistic due to life's commitments and connection to others.
-While reflecting on life, people in this stage develop feelings of contentment with their experiences.
+They have become self-aware and optimistic through life's commitments and connections with others.
+While reflecting on life, people at this stage develop a sense of contentment with their experiences.
 If a person falls into despair, they are often disappointed about failures or missed chances in life.
 They may feel that the time left in life is an insufficient amount to turn things around.

 Physically, older people experience a decline in muscular strength, reaction time, stamina, hearing, distance perception, and the sense of smell.
 They also are more susceptible to diseases such as cancer and pneumonia due to a weakened immune system.
 Programs aimed at balance, muscle strength, and mobility have been shown to reduce disability among mildly (but not more severely) disabled elderly.

 Sexual expression depends in large part upon the emotional and physical health of the individual.
 Many older adults continue to be sexually active and satisfied with their sexual activity.

 Mental disintegration may also occur, leading to dementia or ailments such as Alzheimer's disease.
 The average age of onset for dementia in males is 78.8 and 81.9 for women.
 It is generally believed that crystallized intelligence increases up to old age, while fluid intelligence decreases with age.
 Whether or not normal intelligence increases or decreases with age depends on the measure and study.
 Longitudinal studies show that perceptual speed, inductive reasoning, and spatial orientation decline.
 An article on adult cognitive development reports that cross-sectional studies show that "some abilities remained stable into early old age".

 Parenting

 Parenting variables alone have typically accounted for 20 to 50 percent of the variance in child outcomes.

 All parents have their own parenting styles.
-Parenting styles, according to Kimberly Kopko, are "based upon two aspects of parenting behavior; control and warmth.
+Parenting styles, according to Kimberly Kopko, are "based upon two aspects of parenting behavior: control and warmth.
 Parental control refers to the degree to which parents manage their children's behavior.
 Parental warmth refers to the degree to which parents are accepting and responsive to their children's behavior."